 Hospital air quality is critically important and directly impacts patients and hospital staff.
 Outside air is typically filtered or scrubbed clean at air intake points into the facility, and contaminated air is typically filtered or scrubbed clean before it leaves as exhaust air.

 Typical hazards from the exhaust air of an Emergency Department Isolation Room may include viruses, bacteria spores and possible external contaminants.
-BG-Series Bag In/Bag Out containment housings, manufactured by Flanders CSC. were selected to ensure the exhaust air from the Frankston Hospital Isolation Room is clean and free from any potentially hazardous contaminants before being released into the atmosphere.
-Airepure is the exclusive distributor of these systems Australia wide.
+BG-Series Bag In/Bag Out containment housings were selected to ensure the exhaust air from the Frankston Hospital Isolation Room is clean and free from any potentially hazardous contaminants before being released into the atmosphere.

-The Flanders CSC BG-Series Bag In/Bag Out containment housing features side access bag in/bag out ports which allow pre and HEPA filters that have been contaminated during service to be removed from the housing without direct contact with service personnel.
+The Bag In/Bag Out containment housings feature side access bag in/bag out ports which allow pre and HEPA filters that have been contaminated during service to be removed from the housing without direct contact with service personnel.

 Phone: 1300 886 353